 - QAD Exodus– “A top choice because of its “blades over shaft” design”

 - Sinbadteck– “This broadhead makes our list for its value”

-Better is a matter of opinion, but if you took a survey of all bowhunters, they would probably say they prefer fixed-head broadheads.
+Better is a matter of opinion, but if you took a survey of all bowhunters, they would probably say they prefer fixed blade broadheads.
 On the other hand, data seems to suggest mechanical broadheads are more successful.

 Hunters probably lean toward fixed heads because they have more reliability.
 There are no moving parts, so what you see is what you get.
 You don’t have to worry about the broadhead malfunctioning.

-Mechanical broadheads have a lot of advantages, though.
+Mechanical broadheads (checkout some of the best) have a lot of advantages, though.
 Because the blades retract, they are more aerodynamic and therefore more accurate.
 They also penetrate deeper.
 This is all assuming they work properly, however.

 The broadhead debate really comes down to what you prefer.
 If you want reliability, go with a fixed head.
 If you’re more of a risk taker and don’t mind if your buck gets away on the off chance the broadhead doesn’t open or opens early, go mechanical.